 This yearlong honors course is designed to integrate and enforce skills in the areas of reading, reading comprehension, writing, listening, thinking, grammar (usage, mechanics), and appreciation of literature through the themes of Making Meaning and Using Your Voice.
 Student will be required to complete several narratives, informational, and argumentative pieces of writing using the workshop model.
 Students will also be assigned shorter pieces of text and novels to read, discuss, and analyze throughout the school year.
 Attention will be given to the development and refinement of text, rhetoric impact on point of view and purpose, and using authoritative sources while integrating information.

-ACADEMY INTEGRATED MATH 2 Credits: 2 Length: Year Course Code: SH280--- Grade Level: 10 Prerequisite: Enrollment in the Magnet Academy Content:
+ACADEMY INTEGRATED MATH 2

 This yearlong course is the second in a three-year sequence of integrated mathematics concepts.
 The content within this course will build upon students' knowledge of linear algebra and geometry, focused around the context of a business theme.
 The topics studied in this course include: extending the number system; quadratic functions and modeling; similarity; triangles; and circles.
-Students will experience these topics through a fully contextualized and collaborative learning environment, applying their learning in schoolbased enterprises, community service projects, and applied business activities.
-Grade Level: 10 BUSINESS FOR ENTREPRENEURS Credits: 1 Length: Year Credits: 1 Course Code: SH020--- Prerequisite: Enrollment in the Magnet Academy Content:
+Students will experience these topics through a fully contextualized and collaborative learning environment, applying their learning in school-based enterprises, community service projects, and applied business activities.

+BUSINESS FOR ENTREPRENEURS